RagingRectangle/PM2_Bot/README.md

 - **token:** Discord bot token.
 - **pm2Command:** Command to send PM2 controller message.
 - **mads:** List of MAD PM2 processes that should be reloaded after truncating quests.
-- **ignore:** List of PM2 processes to ignore if you don't want buttons for them.
+- **ignore:** List of PM2 processes/modules to ignore if you don't want buttons for them.
 - **madDB:** Basic MAD database info.
 Leave blank if you don't plan on using the truncate quest feature.
 - **truncateCommand:** Command to truncate quests and reload MAD instances.